Lay Bet Calculator

 Understanding liability is essential for position sizing and bankroll management.
 If you have a £1,000 betting bank and want to limit your maximum loss per bet to 5% (£50), you can calculate the maximum stake for any given odds.
 At 4.0 odds, your maximum stake would be £50 ÷ (4.0 - 1) = £50 ÷ 3 = £16.67.
 At 10.0 odds, your maximum stake would be £50 ÷ 9 = £5.56.
 This demonstrates why lay betting at high odds requires much smaller stakes to maintain consistent position sizing.

 Liability management is a continuous process throughout the betting day.
 As markets move and odds change, your liability exposure changes as well.
 If you've laid multiple selections in the same market, your total liability could exceed your betting bank if all selections win.
 This is why advanced lay bettors use position management tools and constantly monitor their exposure.
-On Betfair, the "My Bets" section shows your current liability for every open bet, allowing you to track total exposure at a glance.
+Most exchanges provide a "My Bets" or similar section that shows your current liability for every open bet, allowing you to track total exposure at a glance.

 The psychological impact of liability cannot be overstated.
 Knowing that your potential loss is £30 (or £90 at higher odds) creates emotional pressure that many bettors underestimate.
 This is why experienced traders emphasize the importance of position sizing — keeping your individual bets small enough that even a losing streak doesn't devastate your bankroll or your confidence.